 In August, as the event co-organizer of Singapore .NET Developers Community, I’m proud to have Professor Li from National University of Singapore to join us as a speaker.
-He was sharing with us about the O2DES.NET which is used for stimulation modelling.
+He was sharing with us about the O2DES.NET which is used for simulation modelling.

 For personal learning and knowledge sharing purposes, I decide to note down what I have tried out with O2DES.NET so far.

 O2DES.NET is a simulation framework.
 It is a project started in 2014 by the team and later is used for simulation modelling of mega container port in 2016.
 Now the team is still actively working on this open-source framework.

 O2 stands for Object Oriented and DES stands for Discrete-Event Simulation.
 I think most of you should have already known about object oriented programming, so I won’t talk about it here.

 DES is a simulation that models the operation of a system as a discrete sequence of events in time.
 Each event occurs at a particular instant in time and marks a change of state in the system.
 Between the consecutive events, there will be no change in the system.
 Opposite of DES is Continuous Simulation which events complete smoothly without any time delay.

 In the real world, a queue in a restaurant can be modelled for DES.
 Both the customer queue and the staff can be the system entities.
 The system events can then be CustomerArrival, FoodOrder, and CustomerDeparture.
 The random variables characterised to model this system are food ordering time and the customer inter-arrival time.

 This actually brings up another interesting point is that, in order to find out the best time to finish the food ordering for the restaurant, we need to use simulation instead of AI.